RodRitter/Simple-Image-Server/README.md

 # Simple Image Server

-Deliver multiple optimised image sizes and formats from large, high quality source images.
+Retrieve image assets at any size from a single source image

 ## Installation